cncf/tag-app-delivery/website/content/en/blog/platform-engineering-through-the-lens-of-two-sided-markets.md

 To summarise the economics: In two or multi-sided markets, the products are platforms with users and suppliers who evaluate the platform: the more or higher quality users make a platform more compelling to enter for the suppliers; the more or higher quality suppliers make the platform more compelling to enter for the users.

-For the rest of the article, I’ll speak about multi-sided markets as they better capture the world of DevOps platforms, and the economics in our case is very similar to two-sided markets.
+For the rest of the article, I’ll speak about multi-sided markets as they better capture the world of DevOps platforms.
+I use two-sided and multi-sided markets interchangably as the economics are very similar.

 ## Application to platform engineering